-In the seminal first edition, Paul Walker starred as an undercover L.A. cop who gets caught up in the street-racing underworld (owned by Vin Diesel)...and the rest was summertime cinema history.
-Whether you're a lifelong Fast & Furious fan, or want to see what all the hype is about before F9, here's where you can watch each of the Fast & Furious movies in order.
+In the seminal first edition, Paul Walker stars as an undercover L.A. cop who gets caught up in the street-racing underworld (owned by Vin Diesel)...and the rest was summertime cinema history.
+Here's where you can watch each of the Fast & Furious movies in order.

 Where to Stream Every